About Me

 We had to fill every lock on oour way down and were happy to arrive in Merry Hill Waterside for a well earned bacon and egg brunch.
 There are certainly plenty of moorings here.
 The guides tell us that it is also noisy until about midnight.

 We decided to go on and targeted Stourbridge, another six hours and 16 locks further on.
 We really enjoyed the trip.
 The Best Mate flagged a little after eight locks and went down for a rest but Alex and I carried on.
 We had the company of some school children who took "How do locks work leaflets" and were likably interested.
 We must find ways to interest the next generation.
-These kids were really intersted in the boat (40 years old: that's almost as old as my gran!), the locks and the history pointing out the date of construction on the lock keystenes: 1865.
+These kids were really interested in the boat (40 years old: that's almost as old as my gran!), the locks and the history pointing out the date of construction on the lock keystones: 1865.

 Approaching Sourbridge Bottom lock